tarantool/doc/doc/book/box/data_model.rst

         They play the same role as "row columns" or "record fields" in relational databases, with a few improvements:

-        *   fields can be composite structures, such as arrays or maps, and
+        *   fields can be composite structures, such as arrays or maps,
         *   fields don't need to have names.

         A given tuple may have any number of fields, and the fields may be of